-Cashing in your pension early can seem like a good idea if you're short on cash, but the taxes have to be paid sometime.
+Cashing in your pension early may seem like a good idea if you are short on cash but taxes have to be paid sometime.

 This fact is easy to overlook with a large lump sum payment coming to you.
 This is what happened to Lenora (Los Angeles, CA) when she cashed in her pension in 2009, which ended up granting her a headache along with an IRS debt of over $25,000 for that year.
 As a result, she also had a sizable debt with the Franchise Tax Board.

 When she came to the Blue Tax offices for help, their team of experts knew it would be a challenge to negotiate an affordable payment plan for the tax debt owed.
 The experts at Blue Tax made a goal of averting all collection action and putting client on a Currently Non-Collectible status with the IRS.